andreadelprete/orc/README.md

 After running the script you should be able to see a robot manipulator moving in a simulation environment (meshcat).
 To be able to see the viewer you must open a window on your browser at the specified URL (127.0.0.1:7000).
 If you are using docker, you do not need to open the browser inside the docker image, but you can open it directly on your host machine.

 ## Using an IDE
 Rather than running scripts from the terminal, it is more convenient to use a customized python editor.
-For instance, you can use the software spyder3, or Visual Studio Code.
+For instance, you can use the software Visual Studio Code, or spyder3.
 I suggest you run the IDE in your host machine rather than inside the docker image, and then use the docker image just for launching the script.

 If you want instead to run the script inside the IDE you should run the IDE (e.g., spyder3) from the terminal by typing:
 ```